A news story can be unnerving.

 1. Vet the Software

-At PAR, we “road test” our Food Safety Software with exhaustive and extensive user tests, using industry best practice and our own initiative in order to exceed the accepted standards.
+Programmers should employ exhaustive and extensive user tests, using industry best practice in order to exceed the accepted standards.
 Following the principles of agile software development, our programmers test the code as it’s being written, to ferret out any bugs.
-And then we re-test the corrected code, until it is perfect.
+And then we re-test the corrected code until it is perfect.

 Because so much of today’s information technology (IT) runs on remote Cloud infrastructure, we also test our vendor systems relentlessly, making sure their updates don’t disrupt the code we have written and tested.